 The Rooms

-Rooms are modern, well-proportioned, and designed with the view in mind.
-The suites with private terrace are worth the upgrade — having that open air space in the Canarian sunshine, looking out over the golf course and valley, is one of those simple pleasures that makes a holiday feel genuinely restorative.
-Bathrooms are well-appointed, and the Be Aloe bath products (the resort's own spa brand) add a nice touch.
-Interiors are in soft neutral tones — it's a calming palette that fits the wellness proposition well.
+Rooms are arranged across Deluxe, Premier, and Junior Suite categories — 312 in total.
+The Junior Suites with private terraces are worth the upgrade: having that open-air space in the Canarian sunshine, looking out over the golf course and valley, is one of those simple pleasures that makes a holiday feel genuinely restorative.
+Bathrooms are well-appointed and stocked with Be Aloe products, the resort's own spa brand.
+Interiors are in soft neutral tones throughout — a calming palette that fits the wellness proposition well.

 The Golf

-- Salobre Old Course was designed by Severiano Ballesteros and follows the natural contours of the volcanic landscape.
-It's a strategic course that rewards placement over power — dry, firm conditions and natural rough give it a real links-style feel despite the Canarian setting.
-This is the more challenging and more characterful of the two.
+The Salobre Old Course was designed by Severiano Ballesteros and follows the natural contours of the volcanic landscape.
+It rewards placement over power — dry, firm conditions and natural rough give it a links-feel despite the Canarian setting.
+This is the more demanding and more characterful of the two layouts.

-- Salobre New Course was designed by Ronald Fream and is a more modern layout: wider fairways, more generous landing zones, but with technical greens that make scoring difficult.
-It's a great course for players who want to post a score without being overwhelmed.
+The Salobre New Course was designed by Ronald Fream and is the more modern layout: wider fairways and more generous landing zones, but with technical greens that make scoring difficult.
+The right course when you want to play freely without being overwhelmed.

 The Spa & Wellness